EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Chuang Yang} received his B.S. degree in Computer Science and Technology from Southern University of Science and Technology (SUSTech) in 2019.
-From 2019, he became a research student at Department of Socio-Cultural Environmental Studies, The University of Tokyo.
-His current research interests are in the area of spatio-temporal data analysis, data visualization and ubiquitous computing. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Chuang Yang} received his BS degree in computer science and technology from Southern University of Science and Technology (SUSTech) in 2019.
+From 2019, he became a research student at the Center for Spatial Information Science, the University of Tokyo.
+His current research interests are in the area of spatiotemporal data analysis and mining, data visualization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zhiwen Zhang} received the B.E. and M.S. degree in Artificial Intelligence from Nankai University, China, in 2016 and 2019 respectively.
-From 2019, he is currently pursing the Ph.D. degree at Department of Socio-Cultural Environmental Studies, The University of Tokyo.
+\begin{IEEEbiography}[{ }]{Zhiwen Zhang} received his BE and MS degrees in artificial intelligence from Nankai University, China, in 2016 and 2019, respectively.
+From 2019, he began pursing a PhD in the Department of Socio-Cultural Environmental Studies, the University of Tokyo.
 His current research interests include urban computing and data visualization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Zipei Fan} received his B.S. degree in Computer Science from Beihang University, China, in 2012, both M.S. and Ph.D. degree in Civil Engineering from The University of Tokyo, Japan, in 2014 and 2017 respectively.
-From 2017, he became a Project Assistant Professor at the Center for Spatial Information Science, The University of Tokyo.
-His research interests include ubiquitous computing, machine learning, spatio-temporal data mining, and heterogeneous data fusion. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Zipei Fan} received his BS degree in computer science from Beihang University, China, in 2012, his MS degree and PhD in civil engineering from the University of Tokyo, Japan, in 2014 and 2017, respectively.
+From 2017, he became a Project Assistant Professor at the Center for Spatial Information Science, the University of Tokyo.
+His research interests include ubiquitous computing, machine learning, spatiotemporal data mining, and heterogeneous data fusion. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Renhe Jiang} received his B.S. degree in Software Engineering from Dalian University of Technology, China, in 2012, M.S. degree in Information Science from Nagoya University, Japan, in 2015, and Ph.D. degree in Civil Engineering from The University of Tokyo, Japan, in 2019.
-From 2019, he became an Assistant Professor at Information Technology Center, The University of Tokyo.
-His research interests include ubiquitous computing, deep learning, and spatio-temporal data analysis. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Renhe Jiang} received his BS degree in software engineering from Dalian University of Technology, China, in 2012, MS degree in information science from Nagoya University, Japan, in 2015, and PhD in civil engineering from the University of Tokyo, Japan, in 2019.
+From 2019, he became an Assistant Professor at the Information Technology Center, the University of Tokyo.
+His research interests include ubiquitous computing, deep learning, and spatiotemporal data analysis. \end{IEEEbiography}